How much can you negotiate on a used car in Australia? Learn average discounts, real buyer tactics & what sellers will accept. Avoid overpaying!

 Your negotiation strategy should vary depending on whether you’re buying from a private seller or a dealership.
 Here’s a breakdown of each to help you better understand how to effectively negotiate on a used car.

-Negotiating with Private Sellers
+Negotiating Car Price with Private Sellers

 When you negotiate used car price with private sellers, there is typically more flexibility.
 Here’s why: